 Total stock-based compensation expense was \$251 million, \$361 million and \$337 million in 2023, 2022 and 2021, respectively.
 In 2022, for certain employees who accepted voluntary separation from the Company as a result of the restructuring of our North America operating unit, the Company provided cash payments designed to offset the loss of certain equity awards and serve as a cash supplement to the employees upon the exercise of certain stock options.
 The stock-based compensation expense in 2022 arising from the estimated cash payments was \$5 million and was recorded in the line item other operating charges, and the remaining stock-based compensation expense of \$356 million was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
 In 2023, the Company recorded stock-based compensation expense of \$254 million in the line item selling, general and administrative expenses in our consolidated statement of income.
-This was partially offset by \$3 million related to the revision of management's estimates arising from the settlement of income.
+This was partially offset by \$3 million related to the revision of management's estimates arising from the settlement of the estimated cash payments recognized in 2022, which was recorded in the line item other operating charges in our consolidated statement of income.
 Refer to Note 19 for additional information on the Company's restructuring and strategic realignment initiatives.
-All stock-based compensation expense in 2021 was recorded in the line item selling, general and administrative expenses in our consolidated statement of income tax benefit recognized in our consolidated statement of income tax benefit recognized in our consolidated statement of income and strategic realignment initiatives.
-All stock-based compensation expense was \$40 million, \$55 million and \$60 million in 2023, 2022 and 2021, respectively.
+All stock-based compensation expense in 2021 was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
+The total income tax benefit recognized in our consolidated statements of income related to total stock-based compensation expense was \$40 million, \$55 million and \$60 million in 2023, 2022 and 2021, respectively.